ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Security configuration parameters and sample usage follow:

-- Local identity and private keys: Used to perform private key operations and prove one's identity to the RemoteEndpoint.
+- Local identity and private keys: Used to perform private key operations and prove one's identity to the Remote Endpoint.
 (Note, if private keys are not available, e.g., since they are stored in HSMs, handshake callbacks MUST be used.
 See below for details.)

 ~~~